 Technology is ubiquitous.
 Thus, it is hardly surprising that it has had a profound influence on the art of music in the twentieth century.
 How advances in technology are capable of completely transforming the learning experiences as well as approaches taken to music education.
 One such example lies in the innovation of autoplay pianos where musicians are now granted the ability to re-listen to pieces that have been performed, honing and perfecting their skills.

-1. Given the technological advancement today, we have access to performances on YouTube, how has that affected students’ ability when it comes to learning music.
+1. Given the technological advancement today, we have access to performances on YouTube.
+How has that affected students’ ability when it comes to learning music?
 In terms of visual noise, sense of hearing, musicality and preference between classical or autoplay pianos.

 In these modern times, we literally do have the ‘world at our fingertips’!

-Information, entertainment, communication and etc, all these important elements of life are now so accessible.
+Information, entertainment and communication etc, are all important elements of life that are now so accessible.
 The world is literally without boundaries, even language is not an issue with the help of all the various translation apps and platforms.
 It is sad to say that things have gotten almost too easy that it has become ‘mission impossible’ to focus.

 A parent recently said to me, “kids no longer listen to music, they watch music”.
 That simple statement resonated very strongly with me.
 Teachers are often heard complaining that students are not listening.

 Hearing this statement made me ask, WHY are people no longer listening?
 Before the 1980s or even 90s, music was (almost) a purely auditory experience.
 It was not until the popularization of the DVD that music became a multi-sensorial experience, involving both audio and visual.
 Let’s think about it, competition applications now require participants to send in a video.
 The reason behind this requirement is legitimate, with visual confirmation, we know that it the participant that is performing.
 But why are visuals so important and how did they become so important?